 Important Information for New Students:

 All new first-year students must complete New Student Assessment BEFORE attending New Student Orientation.
 The assessments include ALEKS, the online mathematics placement test and the online Writing Assessment.
 The results of these assessments will determine your placement into your first-semester courses.
 You should plan to complete BOTH assessments at least 2 weeks prior to their scheduled orientation.

 - ALEKS Online Math Placement: You may access ALEKS through your WISER account.

 - Online Writing Assessment: You can also access the writing assessment online through your WISER account.

 The Office of Student Housing provides many resources to help students navigate the housing process by assisting students in identifying viable housing options, roommate matching, and more.
 Orientation provides a great opportunity to seek out and find roommates.

 It's never to early to start planning how you will get to campus each day.

 - If you plan to drive to campus, explore options for parking and consider purchasing a prepaid parking pass for access to more parking lots and reduced parking rates.

 - Public transportation can provide a very convenient option for getting to campus as well.
 Students may purchase semester MBTA passes at reduced rates through the Office for Student Activites and Leadership.

-At orientation, new students will learn about the many ways that you can get involved and become a leader at UMass Boston.
+At orientation, you will learn about the many ways that you can get involved and become a leader at UMass Boston.
 With over a 100 clubs and organizations on campus and many opportunities for leadership and service, you are bound to find something that suits you.